 The concentration of oxygen at the altitude from which we jump - at about 13,500' - is approximately 40% lower than the concentration of oxygen on the ground.
 That's totally sufficient for the amount of time you'll be up there, and supplemental oxygen wouldn't be required (or even suggested) for a skydive for another 1,500 feet.
 That said: The concentration is lower.
 For comfort, try to breathe about 40% more deeply.
 This certainly isn't exact, but the effort will help focus you on your breathing and give your body a bit of a leg up.

 It's (Not Necessarily) Getting Harder and Harder to Breathe

 Our bodies are finely tuned to recognize when our breathing is out-of-whack; unfortunately, the knee-jerk response to that for the uninformed might be a panic reaction that shallows the breathing pattern even more.
 Between the unfamiliarity of the tandem harness, the reduced temperature at altitude, the lower concentration of oxygen and the sheer amount of stuff goin' on, you might feel a little restricted in the breathing department.
 The best thing to do is relax.

-As a skydiver--and make no mistake, as a tandem student you are a skydiver--you're not just taking a roller-coaster ride.
+As a skydiver - and make no mistake, as a tandem student you are a skydiver - you're not just taking a roller-coaster ride.
 You'll have to take on the challenge of directing your own experience.
 That means it's on you to breathe deeply and regularly.
 Try a trick from the yoga mat: inhale for six counts, hold it in for four counts, exhale for six counts, hold it out for four counts and repeat.
-Do this while you're gazing out the window at the beautiful Michigan landscape and you've got yourself a reg'lr meditation studio.
+Do this while you're gazing out the window at the beautiful Long Island landscape and you've got yourself a reg'lr meditation studio.